Macad3D/UserGuide/docs/Misc/Platforms.md

 winecfg
 ```

-Create a new profile, selected the file `Macad.exe` inside the installation directory (default: `C:\Program Files\Macad3D`).
+Create a new profile, selected the file `Macad.exe` inside the installation directory (default is `C:\Program Files\Macad3D`).
 On the _Graphics_ tab, ensure that the checkbox _Allow the window manager to decorate the windows_ is unset, and save/apply these settings.

 ^![Create Profile in _WineCfg_](WineConfigure.apng)